Ashen-Design/DiscordWhitelist/readme.md

 ```
 Once you've done this, the bot will now show up in the userlist of your Discord server.

-If you have set the `botToken` correctly, the bot should connect to your Discord when starting the server.
+If you have set the `clientID` correctly, the bot should connect to your Discord when starting the server.

 Now, when a user type `!whitelist <minecraftusername>` the bot should automatically check whether they have sent a request before, and if not, it will whitelist the provided username.